OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 Blocking IP addresses may be sufficent to stop less sophisticated attacks, but should not be used as the primary defense.
 It is more effective to have a graduated response to abuse that leverages multiple defensive measures depending on different factors of the attack.

 Any process or decision to mitigate (including blocking and CAPTCHA) credential stuffing traffic from an IP address should consider a multitude of abuse scenarios, and not rely on a single predictable volume limit.
-Short (i.e. burst) and long time periods should be considered, as well as high request volume and instances where one IP address, likely in concert with many other IP addresses, generates low but consistent volumes of traffic.
+Short (i.e. burst) and long time periods should be considered, as well as high request volume and instances where one IP address, likely in concert with _many_ other IP addresses, generates low but consistent volumes of traffic.
 Additionally, mitigation decisions should consider factors such as IP address classification (ex: residential vs hosting) and geolocation.
 These factors may be leveraged to raise or lower mitigation thresholds in order to reduce potential impact on legitimate users or more aggresively mitigate abuse originating from abnormal sources.
 Mitigations, especially blocking an IP address, should be temporary and processes should be in place to remove an IP address from a mitigated state as abuse declines or stops.

-Many credential stuffing toolkits offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
+Many credential stuffing toolkits, such as [Sentry MBA](https://federalnewsnetwork.com/wp-content/uploads/2020/06/Shape-Threat-Research-Automating-Cybercrime-with-SentryMBA.pdf), offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
 This may defeat both IP block-lists and rate limiting, as per IP request volume may remain relatively low, even on high volume attacks.
 Correlating authentication traffic with proxy and similar IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks, as well as serve as a mitigation trigger.
 For example, every request originating from a hosting provider could be required to solve CAPTCHA.

 There are both public and commercial sources of IP address intelligence and classification that may be leveraged as data sources for this purpose.
 Additionally, some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).